 How do I apply for financial aid?

-All new students must complete the Free Application for Federal Student Aid (FAFSA)in order to receive a financial aid package.
+U.S. citizens and eligible non-citizens who wish to be considered for financial aid are required to complete a Free Application for Federal Student Aid (FAFSA).
 To complete your FAFSA, you will need Columbia University's School Code: 002707.

 International students do not complete a FAFSA.
 Please contact the Office of Financial Aid about potential funding options.